 Emulating the ontogenetic intelligence of nature

-The ontogenetic intelligence of nature defines the nature of an entity.
+The ontogenetic intelligence of nature defines the nature and functionality of an entity.
 The ontogenetic intelligence of nature is defined by a purpose, an active principle and an energy conservation principle that are integrated in their oneness defining the functionality of the entity.
 The active principle drives the evolution while the energy conservation principle sustains the purpose.
 The ontogenetic intelligence of an entity defines its intrinsic concepts that regulates its evolution.

-The Unicist Ontology describes the nature of reality by emulating the ontogenetic intelligence of nature.
+The Unicist Ontology describes the nature and functionality of reality by emulating the ontogenetic intelligence of nature.
 Therefore, there is an ontological logic to understand the nature of reality.
 Nature is not a question of opinion.
 From a functional point of view, the nature of a specific reality is unique.
 That is why there can only be “one” unicist ontology of something.

 This development made complex adaptive systems reasonable, understandable and predictable in those cases in which the structure of the intelligence that underlies their nature has been found.
 The research began in the field of social, economic and behavioral sciences.
 Then it evolved, driven by homologies with confirmed knowledge, towards life sciences and ended with physics to confirm the validity of the unified field.